dfahlander/just-build/README.md

 contains it, it will launch a new child-process that continues the rest of the flow while still keeping the orig process alive listening for more *grep-string* occurrancies.

+# Recursive use
+As the sample shows, you can have a main task calling sub tasks by invoking `just-build task_name [--watch 'just-build task_name done']`.
+It is treated as any other command, namely calling just-build task if no watch flag was used, and just-build task --watch if watch flag was used.
+It watches for a line 'just-build task_name done' which is safe to listen for to detect when the full flow has been built.

-# Cancellation
+# Automatic Cancellation of tasks
 If you have several commands containing [--watch ...], or if you are building the watch mode will execute parallell processes for watching (as you can read out from the flow explanation of the sample).

-The script will kill any started process if something of the following happens:
+The script will kill any started process and cancel the task if something of the following happens:

 1. The user cancels the just-build script itself.
 2. A command with [--watch ...] in it is triggered while still executing the continous flow.